Jarnomer/pipex-error-tester/README.md

 Currently does not test if child process is signaled for example by segfault.

 Also does not test leaks.
-Should be ran from directery where pipex executable is.
+Should be ran from directory where pipex executable is.

 Tests: